30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 Sometimes asking for the answer can get you to the solution quicker.
 For example, consider asking your staff to rate the current employee appreciation and any creative ideas of how they would like to be appreciated.

 To narrow the focus away from pay raises and career progression, consider using a multiple-choice answer or setting examples for the questions.
 The results might surprise you and allow you to implement and action employee appreciation a lot sooner.

 From a young age, we’ve understood that getting a trophy means accomplishing something great.
 In some professional sports, a trophy gets passed from one winning team to the next.

 The same principle can be applied to the workplace.
 The trophy represents accomplishing a specific task set out by management, and every time a staff member performs this task, they receive the trophy.
 It inspires the team to be more productive, creates healthy competition and is a fun way to show staff appreciation.

 While some staff may not love the limelight, public shows of appreciation are a great way to help your team feel good.
 Some ways to go public are sending out an email, making an announcement at the beginning of a shift or sending out an update across the right company social channels.

-It’s also an excellent opportunity to share with your customers that you appreciate your staff and the great things they are capable of doing.
+It’s also an excellent opportunity to show your customers that you appreciate your staff and the great things they can do.